jstormes/php-docker-quickstart/README.md

 You should replace this readme and code with your own.
 You should fork or copy from this project and make it your own.

-Make sure you have Docker installed and running.
+Make sure you have Docker Desktop installed and running.

-## To start the PHP dev server (CLI)

-From the directory root of the project run `docker compose up` to start the PHP server.

-Then open your browser to [http://localhost:8088](http://localhost:8088/).

-You can change the code in the `app` directory and the changes will be reflected in the browser.

-To remove the Docker containers, from the Docker CLI windows press [Control]-C and then run `docker compose down`.

 ### Debugging with PhpStorm and xDebug Helper Chrome Extension